-Helping older adults with substance abuse problems
+Helping older adults with substance misuse problems

 Learn to recognize the signs and help older adults get the help they need to recover their health and quality of life.

 If an older adult were ill or needed help, most people would reach out and help in whatever ways they could.
 But, if the illness were alcoholism or drug abuse, it is often hard for most people to know what to do or say.
 Often, it is difficult to tell if what we see are symptoms of substance abuse.
 In older adults, these signs can seem to mimic other conditions, such as diabetes, dementia or depression.
 Even health care professionals have a difficult time diagnosing and treating older adults with substance use disorder.